PostHog/posthog.com/contents/handbook/growth/sales/billing.md

 ###### Step 3: Verify invoice details and send
 - Use the Invoice ID recorded in the table to locate the invoice in Stripe.
 - Ensure all details are correct, particularly the Customer’s Billing/Shipping addresses and Tax ID on the Customer object.
 - Send the invoice to the customer and wait for the payment to be completed.

-Do not proceed to the next steps until payment is confirmed.
+**Do not proceed to the next steps until payment is confirmed.** Any credits added to an account gets automatically applied to outstanding invoices.
+If you add credits before payment is completed, the credits will settle any existing debts, and customer will not be able to make a payment.

-###### Step 4: Apply credit
+###### Step 4: Apply credits
+- Make sure that the payment is fully processed to avoid any automatic deductions.
-- Once payment is confirmed, return to the Zapier table and click the “Apply Credit” button to add purchased credits to the customer account.
+- **If customer wishes to begin using credits immediately:** return to the Zapier table after you’ve verified payment competion and click the "Apply Credit" button.
+- **If customer wishes to begin using credits  in the next billing cycle:** ask the RevOps team to apply the credits at the end of the current billing cycle.

-###### Step 5: Schedule Subscription
+###### Step 5: Schedule subscription
 - If the client has an existing subscription, no further action is needed.
 - If this is a brand new account:
   - Select checkboxes for all the products the client intends to use as part of their subscription.